diskerror/Typed/README.md

 ## toInsert

 Returns a string formatted for an SQL INSERT or UPDATE statement.
 Accepts an array where the values are the names of members to include.
-An empty array means to use all members.
+An empty second array parameter means to use all members in the first array parameter.

 ## toValues